astropy/astropy/docs/development/releasing.rst

   is ordered "before" the main release by various automated tools, and also tells PyPI that this is a "pre-release."
 * Do not do steps in :ref:`post-release-procedure`.
+* Do not render the changelog with towncrier and open the pull request for these changes to the release branch.
+This should only be done just before the final release.
+However, it is up to the discretion of the release manager whether to open 'practice' pull requests to do this as part of the beta/release candidate process (but they should not be merged in).

 Once a release candidate is available, create a new Wiki page under `Astropy Project Wiki <https://github.com/astropy/astropy/wiki>`_ with the